 With Crowdbooster, you can check the number of likes, comments, impressions, retweets and many more metrics, all in real time.

-They do 30 days free-trial versions, so you can sign up for that before deciding whether any of their Bronze, Silver or Gold pricing plans works for you.
+They do a 30-day free trial version, so you can sign up for that before deciding whether any of their Bronze, Silver or Gold pricing plans works for you.

 Social Bakers provides social media network statistics from Facebook, Twitter, Google+, LinkedIn and YouTube, helping companies evaluate the success of their social media activity.